-In these passages, Solomon continues to speak to the futility of living and striving after possessions.
+In this daily Bible reading Solomon continues to speak to the futility of living and striving after possessions.
 He had observed people who amassed many possessions, but they did not enjoy or even use what they had.
 Their possessions gave them much worry, so that they had a hard time sleeping.
 Solomon said, “The sleep of the working man is pleasant, whether he eats little or much.
 But the full stomach of the rich man does not allow him to sleep.”

 Indeed, we can be in bondage to our possessions.
 If our heart is set on them, we will be miserable in this life.
 The Bible says that one cannot love both God and money.
 The Bible also says that ‘it is easier for a camel to pass through the eye of a needle than for a rich man to enter heaven.’